RocketRace/custom-literals/README.md

 But *really*, why?
 -------------------

-Because it's posssible.
+Because it's possible.

 How? (please keep it short)
 --------------------------

 `custom-literals` works by patching builtin types with custom objects satisfying the [descriptor protocol](https://docs.python.org/3/howto/descriptor.html), similar to the builtin `property` decorator.
-The patching is done trough a "backend", which is an interface implementing functions to mutate the `__dict__` of builtin types.
+The patching is done through a "backend", which is an interface implementing functions to mutate the `__dict__` of builtin types.
-If `strict=True` mode is enabled, the descriptor will also traverse stack frames backwards to the invokation site of the literal suffix, and check the most recently executed bytecode opcode to ensure that the literal suffix was invoked on a literal value.
+If `strict=True` mode is enabled, the descriptor will also traverse stack frames backwards to the invocation site of the literal suffix, and check the most recently executed bytecode opcode to ensure that the literal suffix was invoked on a literal value.

 How?
 (I love detail)